anh3301/masters_project2/README.md

 **QC:** Data processing steps (i.e. quality control and single-cell object/anndata construction).

+**metacells:** Pre-processing steps for metacells iterations, quality control, and finalising the output of metacells.

+**Metacells_iteration_1-3:**: Metacell construction files submitted to the cluster.

 **tide:** Normalising and generating pseudobulks for the TIDE framework.

 **abundance:** Differential abundance analysis and cell proportions.